-The remaining areas are known as Specific Areas through which the Prime Areas will be reinforced.
+The remaining areas are known as the specific areas through which the Prime Areas will be reinforced.
 Each area sets out the knowledge, skills, understanding and attitudes which we strive to ensure children will reach by the end of Reception.